7 Frozen Lake Activities To Enjoy This Winter

 Pro Tip: Engaging in frozen lake activities is always precarious.
 Still, you can be as safe as possible as long as the ice is frozen four inches thick, you inspect the ice conditions yourself, and let people know where you are going.

 Play out your own version of the Winter Olympics by strapping on a pair of skates and doing your best Nathan Chen impression.
 The American figure skater is a three-time champion and has broken a number of records.
-As a proud “Made in the USA” manufacturer, we can think of no better way to salute the sport of figure skating than to try it out for ourselves.
+We can think of no better way to salute the sport of figure skating than to try it out for ourselves.
 Realistically, any one of us will be happy not to fall unless one of our valued distribution team members is hiding a talent.

 Winter’s version of a hike part one.
 It’s called snowshoeing, and frozen lakes are a perfect setting to try this storied activity.
 Whereas some winter sports like downhill skiing require a certain skill level, snowshoeing is more approachable because it is beginner-friendly.
 The activity is comparable to a straightforward hike as the only things you require are warm clothes, a pair of snowshoes, the ability to walk, and a curiosity to explore.